josealobato/travel-sample-app/README.md

 4. **Service + Remote Storage**.
 Simple implementation of the remote storage in charge of querying the API.
 5. **Connect feature to service**.
 Connecting the feature to the service and building the view model from the entities to show them on screen.
 6. **Images**.
 Show the images on the interface.
+7. **Remote Storage query for one day and many places**.
+Use the place's query to fill the one-way itineraries query.
+Also, restrict the departure to a single day.

 ## VIP pattern